TheDarkSkyXD/PlayListify/docs/pseudocode/SQLiteAdapter_query.md

 **Method Signature:** `query(sql: string, params: any[]): Promise<any[]>`

 **Description:** Executes a given SQL query with optional parameters and returns the results.
-This method is asynchronous and ensures proper resource management and error handling.
+It implements a retry mechanism for connection-related failures.

 ---